CCU Costs / Fees, Refunds, and Withdrawal Polices

 Transcript Fees: A complimentary copy of an official transcript is provided to each graduate with his or her diploma or certificate.
 There is a $10 fee for each additional copy.
 All requests for transcripts must be submitted in writing, signed by the student or graduate, to the Registrar of the University.
-Transcripts will not be released unless all courses listed on the transcript have been paid in full.
-The Registrar’s Office has the right to decline sending a transcript if the student has not met financial or academic standards.
+The Registrar’s Office has the right to decline sending a transcript if the student has not met academic standards.

 Late Fees: Late fees will be assessed on all unpaid or late payments.